What is Massage Therapy?

 When clients come in for their first session, they will have completed a form outlining their health history.
 This form will likely provide some primary information regarding the reason for the visit, but can also alert the therapist to other issues that might affect if and how Massage Therapy can be appropriately performed.

-Once Greg has looked over the forms, he and the client will discuss the main reason for the visit.
+Once our LMT has looked over the forms, he and the client will discuss the main reason for the visit.
 The client may be asked questions about the issue, so that it can be more effectively treated.
 Some typical questions could be: